insys-icom/M3_Container/README.md

                                         |
                                         |
                                         V
-                          build scripts and use the SDK to create binaries and the final container
+                   The build scripts within the repo use the SDK to create binaries and final containers

 1) Clone this repository on your host: `> git clone https://github.com/insys-icom/M3_Container.git`